sktime/sktime/docs/source/get_involved/governance.rst

 * how decisions are made, and
 * who participates in the decision making.

-sktime’s decision-making process is designed to take into account feedback from all community members and strives to find consensus, while avoiding deadlocks when no consensus can be found.
+sktime's decision-making process is designed to take into account feedback from all community members and strives to find consensus, while avoiding deadlocks when no consensus can be found.